-789 8.1.1.
+5 8.1.1.
 Surface waters

-Upper ocean properties along the MOSAiC drift were strongly influenced by the 790 relative position of the sampling within or outside of the river water-rich Trans-791 polar Drift.
-A direct comparison to earlier observations is challenging, as the ex-792 act pathway of river water is subject to seasonal and interannual variability (e.g. 793 Mysak, 2001; Karcher et al., 2012), and sampling locations of previous expedi-794 tions or ITP drift tracks differ from the MOSAiC locations.
-At the beginning of 795 the MOSAiC drift, the mixed layer salinity in the eastern Amundsen basin, around 796 32 g kg^{-1} (Fig. 4b), appears to be higher than in the early 2010's in the same area: 797 Observations from late summer in 2011 (Polarstern expedition PS78, Goncalves-798 Araujo et al., 2018) and 2012 (ITP64, Stedmon et al., 2021) show a fresher surface 799 layer with salinity around 30 g kg-1, and a higher CDOM loading, indicative of 800 larger presence of river runoff in the easternmost Amundsen basin.
-Similar condi-801 tions were observed in 2015 (Polarstern expedition PS94, Stedmon et al., 2021)).
-802 This difference in surface salinity and CDOM concentration might indicate that 803 the first part of the MOSAiC drift was rather intersecting the "edge" of the river 804 water-rich Transpolar Drift, and not the core, where surface salinity would likely 805 be closer to 30 g kg-1, at least in late summer, and river water fraction would 806 be closer to 20 % (e.g. Bauch et al., 2011; Charette et al., 2020; Paffrath et al., 807 2021).
-The conditions observed after re-location closer the the North Pole (where 808 the core of the Transpolar Drift is often located), with surface salinities around 809 29 g kg-1 (Fig. 4b), are more typical for the core of the Transpolar Drift (e.g., Bauch et al., 2011; Charette et al., 2020).
-Provenance tracer data indicate that the 811 river water component of this core is predominantly composed of Lena River water, while the smaller river water components at the "edges" are from the Yenisei 813 and Ob rivers (Laukert et al., in prep).
-This is consistent with a shorter advection 814 time of Lena River water into the central Arctic Ocean, resulting in less mixing 815 with ambient water, and suggests significant differences in biogeochemical water 816 properties even within the river water-influenced part of the Transpolar Drift.
-817
+Upper ocean properties along the MOSAiC drift were strongly influenced by the relative position of the sampling within or outside of the river water-rich Trans-polar Drift.
+A direct comparison to earlier observations is challenging, as the ex-act pathway of river water is subject to seasonal and interannual variability (e.g., Mysak, 2001; Karcher et al., 2012) and sampling locations of previous expedi-tions or ITP drift tracks differ from the MOSAiC locations.
+At the beginning of the MOSAiC drift, the mixed layer salinity in the eastern Amundsen basin, around 32 g kg-1 (Figure 4b), appears to be higher than in the early 2010's in the same area: Observations from late summer in 2011 (Polarstern expedition PS78, Gonçalves-Araujo et al., 2018) and 2012 (ITP64, Stedmon et al., 2021) show a fresher surface layer with salinity around 30 g kg-1 and a higher CDOM loading, indicative of larger presence of river runoff in the easternmost Amund-sen basin.
+Similar conditions were observed in 2015 (Polarstern expedition PS94, Stedmon et al., 2021)).
+This difference in surface salinity and CDOM concentration might indicate that the first part of the MOSAiC drift was rather intersecting the "edge" of the river water-rich Transpolar Drift and not the core, where surface 871 salinity would likely be closer to 30 g kg-1, at least in late summer, and river 872 water fraction would be closer to 20 % (e.g., Bauch et al., 2011; Charette et al., 2020; Paffrath et al., 2021).
+The conditions observed after re-location closer to 874 the North Pole (where the freshwater-rich part of the Transpolar Drift is often lo-875 cated), with surface salinities around 29 g kg-1 (Figure 4b), are more typical for 876 the freshwater-rich part of the Transpolar Drift (e.g., Bauch et al., 2011; Charette 877 et al., 2020).
+Provenance tracer data show that the river water component of the 878 freshwater-rich part has a considerable proportion of Lena River water, while the 879 lower river water fractions at the "edges" are mainly attributable to contributions 880 from the Yenisei and Ob rivers (G Laukert, unpublished).
+This is consistent with 881 a shorter advection time of Lena River water into the central Arctic Ocean, re-882 sulting in less mixing with ambient water, and suggests significant differences in 883 biogeochemical water properties even within the river water-influenced part of the 884 Transpolar Drift.
+885

 8.1.2.
-Surface Mixed Layer Depth
+Surface mixed layer depth